logo

 3. Implement PDCA in Conjunction with Standard Work

-By combining Standard Work with the PDCA cycle, Toyota ensures that improvements are tested, validated, and standardized.
+By combining Standard Work Instructions with the PDCA cycle, Toyota ensures that improvements are tested, validated, and standardized.
 Manufacturers can follow this model to create an environment of systematic improvement.

 • Actionable Tip: Use the PDCA cycle to regularly review standard work procedures and update them based on feedback from problem-solving activities.